IRM-003: Data Protection of University Information

 Investigations and/or urgent business needs sometimes require the collection of electronic communications and files that have been stored on University systems by employees or students.
 Access to electronically stored information (ESI) will only be done with proper approvals from authorizing University and Medical Center officials, as detailed in policy IRM-012: Privacy and Confidentiality of University Information.

 Highly sensitive data may not be stored locally on any device including on any individual-use electronic device or media without written approval of an exception by University Information Security (See HSD Protection Standard for Individual-Use Electronic Devices or Media).

 Highly sensitive data must be securely encrypted on any individual-use electronic device or media, and while in transit to/from any electronic device or media, according to encryption methods recommended by the:

 - University Information Security Office for academic users, or,

 - Health Information and Technology Security Office for UVa Health System users.

 Acceptable authentication must be enabled for every electronic device and, if available, electronic media.
-The acceptable authentication must meet or exceed appropriate complexity levels as defined in the University Data Protection Standards (UPDS).
+The acceptable authentication must meet or exceed the requirements as defined in the University Data Protection Standards (UPDS) and the Authentication Standard.

 Authentication must not be shared with anyone or used to allow others access they are not otherwise granted.

-The collection, storage, or transmission of University data may not be outsourced to any party external to the University that does not have a contract with the University without the written approval of the appropriate UVa Academic or Health System Chief Information Officer (CIO) or his/her designate.
-The requestor must keep the written statement and approval in a secure location for subsequent audit purposes.
+The collection, storage, or transmission of University data may not be outsourced to any party external to the University that does not have a contract with the University without the written approval of the appropriate UVa Academic or Health System Chief Information Officer (CIO) or their designate using the University Information Security exception process.